manipulation 1945-2023 Part

 d) Cutaneous Radiation Syndrome (CRS) - Skin damage occurs due to acute exposure to beta radiation or x-rays.
 Healing occurs by regenerative means.
 Very large skin doses can cause permanent hair loss, damaged sebaceous and sweat glands, atrophy, fibrosis, changed skin pigmentation, ulceration or necrosis of the exposed tissue.

 It seems no such ARS syndromes or damages were noted by doctors at Hiroshima and Nagasaki 1945.
+Reason is that no atomic bombs have exploded anywhere.

 Back to the beginning.